 In effect, the male socialization process teaches men to externalize painful emotions and avoid states of vulnerability.
 Consequently, some men act out their rage and pain onto others in acts of criminal violence.
 After all, to kill someone is the ultimate act of control and power.

 We also don’t talk about the broader impact of male training on our boys.
 It is frightening to see how poorly our boys are adapting and fitting into society.
 Not only are they more violent, but also they are less likely than girls to go to college, more likely to drop out of high school or be placed in special education, and twice as likely than girls to die in a car accident.

-We need to continue working to improve education, unemployment, parenting, and racism.
+We need to continue working to improve education, employment, parenting, and racism.
 We also need to raise our boys to be more fit, more humane.
 If we give them permission to talk, feel, and emotionally connect to others they are less likely to loose their souls in oppressive conditions.
-The enemies of violence are empathy, compassion, sensitivity and humility; so let’s encourage this in boys too.
+The enemies of violence are empathy, compassion, sensitivity, and humility; so let’s encourage this in boys too.

 We need to stop leaving the issue of male socialization out of our discussions on violent behavior.
 And, let’s work on socializing our boys to stay in touch with their humanity.
 Then, and only then, do boys have a chance to refrain from violent behavior in difficult circumstances and a challenging world.